eric070021/TFHE-GPU/README.md

 ### CiphertextMulMatrix
 This function performs matrix multiplication with a vector of LWECiphertext objects and a matrix represented by a vector of vectors of int64_t elements.
 The elements in  output ciphertexts are all mod by Qks (modulus of keyswich).
 - **Input**:
-  - Vector of LWECiphertext
+  - ct: Vector of LWECiphertext
-  - Matrix to be multiplied
+  - matrix: Matrix to be multiplied
-  - Modulus of output LWECiphertext
+  - modulus: Modulus of output LWECiphertext
 - **Output**:
   - Vector of LWECiphertext
 ```cpp